gennadiy-gaysha/PP_5_art_showcase/README.md

   | ![ArtShowcase Navbar Mobile Unauthenticated](/src/assets/readme_images/features/nav_mobile_unauthenticated.png) | ![ArtShowcase Navbar Mobile Authenticated](/src/assets/readme_images/features/nav_mobile_authenticated.png) |
   |------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|

+#### Modal Alert

-**Clicking on the avatar/username link may result in two different scenarios, depending on the authenticated user's credentials:**
+Clicking on the avatar/username link may result in two different scenarios, depending on the authenticated user's credentials:

 - For newly registered users who have not completed their profile yet, it activates a modal panel that alerts the user to complete their profile by clicking a button located at the bottom of the panel.
 - This Modal Alert panel is also triggered when they click on the "Add Painting", "Faves", and "Watchlist" links on the NavBar.